-In the U.S., the term of a patent covering an FDA-approved drug may, in certain cases, be eligible for a patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984, commonly referred to as the Hatch-Waxman Act, as compensation for the loss of patent term during FDA regulatory review process.
+In the U.S., the term of a patent covering an FDA-approved drug may, in certain cases, be eligible for a patent term extension under the Drug Price Competition and Patent Term Restoration Act of 1984, commonly referred to as the Hatch-

+Waxman Act, as compensation for the loss of patent term during FDA regulatory review process.
 The period of extension may be up to five years, but cannot extend the remaining term of a patent beyond a total of 14 years from the date of product approval.
 Only one patent among those eligible for an extension and only those claims covering the approved drug, a method for using it, or a method for manufacturing it may be extended.
 Similar provisions are available in Europe and in certain other jurisdictions to extend the term of a patent that covers an approved drug.
-It is possible that issued U.S. patents covering QINLOCK and vimseltinib may be entitled to patent term extensions.
-We have applied for patent term extensions that, if granted, may extend the patent term of one of our granted U.S. patents and the patent terms of our two issued Australian patents for QINLOCK.
+It is possible that issued U.S. patents covering any of our approved drugs may be entitled to patent term extensions.
+We have applied for patent term extensions that, if granted, may extend the patent term of one of our granted U.S. patents for QINLOCK.
+Further patent term extensions for two of our issued Australian patents for QINLOCK have been granted.
 We have obtained a Certificate of Supplementary Protection for our issued patent in Canada, extending the patent expiry date until 2034.
 We also intend to seek patent term extensions in any jurisdictions where they are available, however, there is no guarantee that the applicable authorities, including the FDA, will agree with our assessment of whether such extensions should be granted, and even if granted, the length of such extensions.